For several decades in the late 18th and early 19th centuries, the southern Bantu world underwent dramatic and, in some cases, traumatic change.

 Much larger, more centralized kingdoms replaced smaller chiefdoms.
 Individuals and whole communities were on the move, some in weakness as refugees, others in strength as conquerors.
 At the center of this process, the modern Zulu kingdom emerged under its founder, Shaka Zulu, one of the truly memorable figures in African history.

 The Mfecane process altered the southern Bantu world in three key ways.
-First, society goes from a large number of small-scale states—chiefdoms—to a smaller number of large-scale ones.
-This was a process of political consolidation, and we find the emergence of considerably more powerful and larger kingdoms in its aftermath.
+First, society transformed from a large number of small-scale states—chiefdoms—to a smaller number of large-scale ones.
+This was a process of political consolidation, resulting in the emergence of considerably more powerful and larger kingdoms in its aftermath.

-Second, as elsewhere in the world, there is most definitely a military side to this consolidation.
-That has certainly been in the making of major powerful states in the rest of the world, so it should not be a surprise that that is the case here.
+Second, as elsewhere in the world, there was most definitely a military side to this consolidation.
+That has certainly been in the making of major powerful states in the rest of the world, so it should not be a surprise that was the case here.
 These larger units did involve an intensification and increasing centrality for the art and science of military warfare.

 The third great change is that the ethnic map of southern Africa was remade.
-It was recast.
 Ethnic identities expanded and contracted.
-Some people definitely relocated.
+Some people relocated.
 You can go to parts of southern Africa today and hear languages that were originally spoken in source areas hundreds of miles away.

-The kingdom that in a lot of ways is at the center of this process is the Zulu kingdom.
-While the story of Shaka and the founding of the modern Zulu kingdom illustrates the three key changes that were underway, I do want to stress throughout that the Zulu story is only a part of this enormously wide-ranging transformation that affects the entire subcontinent.
+The kingdom, in many ways, at the center of this process is the Zulu kingdom.
+While the story of Shaka Zulu and the founding of the modern Zulu kingdom illustrates the three key changes that were underway, the Zulu story is only a part of this enormously wide-ranging transformation that affected the entire subcontinent.

 Shaka and those around him were part of the Nguni subdivision of the Bantu who lived between the Drakensberg Mountains and the Indian Ocean.
 This is the area of the province of South Africa today known as Kwazulu—Natal toda—which simply means “country of the Zulu.”